 Having a sales performance management process in place helps sales teams set and reach goals, reward high performers, address low performance, and customize their sales and coaching process.

 What are the key attributes of an effective sales performance management process?

 Open communication, transparency, continual coaching and professional development, motivation, rewarding high performance, and team buy-in are aspects of nearly every effective SPM strategy.

 Are sales performance management tools expensive?

-They can be, and they certainly help teams effectively measure sales performance while even making it fun with “gamification” features.
-However, many SPM software companies offer free trials to help to figure out what works best for you and will custom-tailor a quote for your budget.
+They can be, and they certainly help teams effectively measure sales performance while even making it fun with gamification features.
+However, many SPM software companies offer free trials to help figure out what works best for you, and will custom-tailor a quote for your budget.

-Developing and following a robust sales performance management strategy is critical for every sales organization to reach its goals and improve its overall performance.
+Developing and following a robust sales performance management strategy is critical for every sales organization to reach their goals and improve their overall performance.
 An excellent SPM strategy fosters motivation and team rapport, transparency, clarifies expectations, coaches sales team members effectively, and provides useful feedback for sales reps and managers alike.

-Most sales organizations use a CRM to help them manage sales activities and sales performance.
+Most sales organizations use a customer relationship management (CRM) tool to help them manage sales activities and sales performance.
 For example, HubSpot allows sales teams to transparently enter sales activities, report opportunities won or lost, and record customer conversations.
-Additionally, sales managers can pull customized sales reports to analyze performance.
+Additionally, sales managers can pull customized sales productivity reports.
 Sign up for a free account.